jbferet/prospect/paper/paper.md

 `prospect` runs various versions of the model in direct mode to simulate directional-hemispherical reflectance and transmittance.
-It also includes inversion routines to assess leaf structure and chemical constituent content either from reflectance and/or transmittance.
+It also includes inversion routines to assess leaf structure and chemical constituent content from reflectance and/or transmittance.
 `prospect` provides latest advances in terms of model version and inversion procedures to the leaf spectroscopy community.
 `prospect` is coupled with the canopy model SAIL through the R package